ppadovani/KibanaNestedSupportPlugin/README.md

 ## Discover Application Enhancements ##

-There are two major enhancements made to the discover application by this plugin: field display priority;
+There are three major enhancements made to the discover application by this plugin: field display priority;
 nested field support.

+### Typeahead Support for Fields ###

+The existing typeahead support in Kibana has been enhanced to support showing you completions for fields that you are typing in the query bar.
+These suggestions appear at the bottom of the list of typeahead suggestions.
+Additionally, the typeahead area is now limited in height and will support a scroll bar.
+As you use fields from the typeahead list, they will bubble up towards the top of the list the more you use them per the existing Kibana functionality.

 ### Field Display Priority ###